 Italian political extremists have set off a bomb outside one of the country's biggest prisons, in Rome.

-Italian political extremists have set off a bomb outside one of the country's biggest prisons, in Rome.
+Background: Italian political extremists have set off a bomb outside one of the country's biggest prisons, in Rome.
 The bombing, on Monday (14 May), was apparently an attempt to disrupt the campaign for Italy's general election, on June the third and fourth.
 Police said the extremists exploded about five kilos (eleven pounds) of dynamite in a stolen car, parked outside the jail.
 No injuries were reported.